maisydodge/dtfw-tool/README.md

 2. Brand: Brand dropdown containing the brand options that correspond to the already selected category in the catalog.
 3. Model: Model dropdown containing the model options that correspond to the selected category and brand in the catalog.
 4. Firmware Version: Text area
-5. Platform: Options text area
+5. Platform: Optional text area
 6. Supported: True/false checkbox

 On the far left of each row is a column containing '(+)'.
 When this is clicked, a sub-table (outlined in purple) appears underneated the current row.
 This table, called 'Attributes Table,' displayed the uneditable properties of each device type.
 To close the Attirubtes Table, simply clicked the '(-)'.
 When the model is edited, the uneditable